Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 How to Order Last-Minute and Actually Get It in Time

-• Most metropolitan areas: next business day
+- Most metropolitan areas: next business day

-• Regional areas: 2–3 business days
+- Regional areas: 2–3 business days

-• Remote areas: check the product listing for estimated delivery
+- Remote areas: check the product listing for estimated delivery

-If your parade is tomorrow and you're in a metro area, order now with express.
-It's cutting it close but it works more often than it doesn't.
+If your parade is 3 or more business days away, standard shipping is usually enough and costs less.
+If your parade is tomorrow and you're in a metro area, order early in the day with express — it's cutting it close but it works more often than it doesn't.

 Quick Tips to Make Any Simple Costume More "Book Week"